-Many people were hesitant to give babies chocolate at a young age due to the risk of allergies.
+Many people are hesitant to give babies chocolate at a young age due to the risk of allergies.
 In the past, it was recommended to wait to introduce allergenic foods until kids were older, however current recommendations are to introduce the top 9 allergens early and often (If you want a plan to introduce allergens, check out my Introducing Allergens Handbook).
-While it’s not unheard of to be allergic to cocoa, most allergic reactions were due to other ingredients such as milk, soy, and nuts.
+While it’s not unheard of to be allergic to cocoa, most allergic reactions are due to other ingredients such as milk, soy, and nuts.

 Types of Chocolate

 This is the classic type of chocolate.
 It is made by combining cocoa solids, cocoa butter, sugar, and milk.
 It is generally sweeter and has a softer texture than dark chocolate.
 Most candies are made with milk chocolate.